daisynyj/DataIntensive/project0.md

 http://java.dzone.com/articles/survey-graph-databases-java

 InfluxDB
 An open-source, distributed, time series database with no external dependencies.
 InfluxDB is targeted at use cases for DevOps, metrics, sensor data, and real-time analytics.
-It arose from our need for a database like this on more than a few previous products we°Øve built.
+It arose from our need for a database like this on more than a few previous products we‚Äôve built.
 Here are some of the features that InfluxDB currently supports:
 SQL like query language; HTTP(S) API; Store billions of data points; Database managed retention policies for data; Built in management interface; Pre-aggregate in the database; Store hundreds of thousands of series; Merge multiple series together.
 Reference: